hoodiecrow/ConsTcl/README.md

 __null?__

 The `null?` standard predicate recognizes the empty list.
-Predicates in ConsTcl return #t or #f for true or false, so some care is necessary when calling them from Tcl code.
+Predicates in ConsTcl return #t or #f for true or false, so some care is necessary when calling them from Tcl code (the Tcl `if` command expects 1 or 0 as truth values).

 <table border=1><thead><tr><th colspan=2 align="left">null? (public)</th></tr></thead><tr><td>val</td><td>a Lisp value</td></tr><tr><td><i>Returns:</i></td><td>a boolean</td></tr></table>